fourMembers/ai_postgraduate_project/README.md

 ### Input dataset

 The data available is from memorial Sloan Kettering cancer center in NY.
 To train the model we have:
-* 420 3D CT scans in total
+* 420 3D CT scans in total.
 * 282 training and 139 for testing.

 As a prior challenge, this is a class unbalance problem because the tumor is a very small region compared the overall CT scan.